AZ-X/AZ-X/README.md

 Now I am a fan of ~~Diana Ross~~ Yasmeen Sulieman's balloons and always Ava Briglia

 > ->This made me smile :-)

+This is America.
+Everything here is for sale.
+But today we would give it to him for nothing.
+You know, people want sex, danger, violence, transgressions, melodrama.
+They want tragedy.
+Yada, yada, yada.
+I know.
+It's S01 not S04.
+Least the Riots games ensured our job security.
+That wasn't exactly the point of the Riots.
+Yeah, 'cause the riots had no point.
+They won us our freedom.
+Didn't tell us who we could be, it told us who we already were.
+Take a look at this world.
+Nobody wants easy or natural.
+Art is a lie that tells the truth, honey.
+~~And the truth is, you need to get laid.~~
+And the truth is, you need to paint the sky with rainbows.

+> ->This made me smile :-)